marcpalo1999/COVID/README.md

+# COVID19 analysis of the first outbreak detected in JAPAN.
+Jo

-# COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University
+COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University has been used.

 This is the data repository for the 2019 Novel Coronavirus Visual Dashboard operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
 Also, Supported by ESRI Living Atlas Team and the Johns Hopkins University Applied Physics Lab (JHU APL).